v-Muddu/MutationTestingApplication/README.md

 1. Set the following properties in the config.properties file according to your file system

-    #path to the bytecode of your input classes
-    sourceClassPath= <Add the path to the source files in instrumented application>
+    //path to the bytecode of your input classes sourceClassPath= <Add the path to the source files in instrumented application>

-    #path to the bytecode of the test classes.
-    testClassPath=<Add the path to the test files in instrumented application>
+    //path to the bytecode of the test classes. testClassPath=<Add the path to the test files in instrumented application>

-    #path to the directory storing mutated output
-    mutationClassPath=<add the path to the mutation output directory mutatedFiles.
+    //path to the directory storing mutated output mutationClassPath=<add the path to the mutation output directory mutatedFiles.
 Its inside the project structure itself>

-    #path to the trace file
+    //path to the trace file
     traceFilePath=D:\\application.log

-    #path to the output csv file.
-Used to view the results of tests against mutated classes
+    //path to the output csv file.
+Used to view the results of tests against mutated classes csvFilePath=D:\\output.csv
-    csvFilePath=D:\\output.csv

 **How to run the Launcher application?**